🏋️ The Lifter's Supplement Encyclopedia

 65Vitamin E (Mixed Tocopherols)C15mg/day FROM FOOD; avoid supplementsFat-soluble antioxidant protecting cell membranes.
 Important for immune function.
 In nuts, seeds, vegetable oils.⚠️ High-dose supplements (≥400 IU/day) INCREASE mortality +4% (Cochrane, 78 RCTs).
 May ↑prostate cancer (SELECT).
 [LP-54]Get from food, NOT supplements.
 Clearest "more is worse" example.
 Nuts, seeds, olive oil provide adequate amounts.
 [LP-54]

 ⚠️ Disclaimer: This guide is for informational purposes only and does not constitute medical advice.
 Supplement quality varies widely; use third-party tested products.
 Many supplements interact with medications — consult a physician before starting.
-Rankings reflect evidence as of April 2026.
+Rankings reflect evidence as of May 2026 (v2.1).
 The supplement industry is largely unregulated; independent testing reveals widespread label fraud.

 Selected References (by entry number)